 Student Services

-Guidance Counsellors
+Guidance

 Guidance Counsellors are available to answer questions related to timetables, career planning, personal and social issues, special educational needs, and to suggest possible referrals to appropriate school personnel and outside agencies.

-Guidance Counsellor Team:
+Guidance Teacher Team:

-A-C: Jon Schouten
+A-C: Jonathan Schouten

 D-H: Randy Baird